These reports are available in the Report menu.

 After that, all DLL procedure declarations are listed.
 If they are not used, they are marked as "dead".
 Note that this deadness applies to the declarations, not to the target DLL procedures.
 A DLL procedure may be declared several times in several modules, possibly with different alias names and parameter types.
 A dead declaration does not necessarily mean that the target procedure in the DLL is dead.

-The report also includes a list of duplicated DLL declares.
+The report includes a list of duplicated DLL declares.
 You can use it for finding the same procedure declared in several ways or at several locations.

 Sample report: Library report